minvws/nl-rdo-woo-web/docs/technische-documentatie/install.md

 ## Step 4: Browse to the site

+- Open the Website at `http://localhost:8000`
+- Open the Balie at `http://localhost:8000/balie/login`
-When this is all done, you can goto the website at `http://localhost:8000/balie/login`.
-You can log in with your generated credentials.
+  - You can log in with your generated credentials.

 See [usage](usage.md) for more information on how to use the application.